 Once you have the equipment and the mining software installed you are ready to start mining ether.
 Revenue from mining is directly linked to your mining power.
 Revenue is obtained in the form of ether.
 A static block reward is awarded for the winning block and consist of 3.0 ether.
 All the gas expended within the block is paid for by senders across the network.
 Miners get extra rewards when they include uncles in the block formed.

 What Are Uncles On The Ethereum Network?

 Uncles are network blocks that are considered orphans.
 Orphan blocks are valid blocks that possess all the requirements to become a block in the chain but are still rejected.
 Orphan blocks usually occur when two blocks are generated at the same time.
 Ethereum rewards miners who include uncles every time a block is mined.
 Uncles basically allow an orphan block to yield a reward for miners and decreases decentralization in Ethereum mining.

-Is It Too Late To Start Mining?
+Is It Too Late To Start Mining In 2022?